Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 ## Suggest an offer to the customer

-If your company wants to suggest additional offers to complete the customer's shopping experience, there is a feature that reminds you to offer additional items to the customer.
+If your company wants you to suggest additional offers to complete the customer's shopping experience, there is a feature that reminds you to offer additional items to the customer.

 #### Prerequisites